Is The Meaning of Monty Python a Hit or Flop? Official Box Office Record & Profit Analysis

 Detailed Financial Report

-The Meaning of Monty Python, released in 2013, entered the cinematic marketplace as a Documentary / Comedy film.
+In the competitive landscape of 2013, The Meaning of Monty Python debuted as a Documentary / Comedy film with significant commercial expectations.
 The production path for this project involved significant capital, with a reported budget of approximately $50.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for The Meaning of Monty Python has culminated in a worldwide gross of approximately $200.0M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 300%.
-The numbers reflect a powerful connection with audiences, translating into a box office run that exceeded initial studio projections.
+This performance indicates a strong grasp of the target demographic and sustained momentum beyond the opening weekend, a hallmark of major commercial success.

 Profitability & Verdict

-Analyzing the multiplier effect and market sentiment, The Meaning of Monty Python navigated the competitive landscape with an audience reception score of 7.6/10.
+Analyzing the multiplier effect and market sentiment, The Meaning of Monty Python navigated the competitive landscape with an audience reception score of 7.3/10.
 When weighing the production costs against the global returns, The Meaning of Monty Python is effectively categorized as a Blockbuster.
-This result solidifies the film's place as a significant earner in the yearly box office rankings.
+A resounding victory for the filmmakers, proving that quality content resonates with paying audiences.

 Comparables